VMBS Recognizes 2023 Outstanding Alumni, Rising Star

 Dr. Cathy Chia-Yu Huang is expanding the biomedical sciences field by exploring the effects of micro- and nano-plastic particles on the brain and by training the next generation of scientists.

-After earning her bachelor’s degree from Fu Jen Catholic University, in her home country of Taiwan, Huang graduated from Texas A&M in 2014 with her Ph.D. in biomedical sciences from the Texas A&M University School of Veterinary Medicine & Biomedical Sciences.
+After earning her bachelor’s degree from Fu Jen Catholic University, in her home country of Taiwan, Huang graduated from Texas A&M in 2014 with her Ph.D. in biomedical sciences from the Texas A&M University College of Veterinary Medicine & Biomedical Sciences.

 At the VMBS, she proved to be an outstanding graduate student, evident by her research achievements and the recognitions she received, according to one nominator.